-To make the crepes, I used a small non-stick frying pan and swirled 1/4 cup of batter around in a thin circle and let it cook for about 1-2 mins a side.
+To make the chocolate crepes, I used a small non-stick frying pan and swirled 1/4 cup of batter around in a thin circle and let it cook for about 1-2 mins a side.
 I opted for a smaller pan to make a taller crepe cake, but you can use a larger pan if you want a larger (but shorter) crepe cake.
 You will know the crepe is done when the edges look like they are about to dry out and curl.